OwenB23/OwenB23/README.md

-#  My name is Owen Bond.
-Welcome to my personal Github! 🎉

-### Feel free to explore any of the public repositories that hold projects i have built! 📈

-#### I have Recenlty been working with HTML, CSS, JavaScript, Bootstrap and Jquery.
-You can find my resume and more information about me on my portfolio website found below in the "OwenB23.github.io" repository. ✅

 Currently I am looking for an oppertuntity as a front end web developer.
 Please email me at Owenbond23@gmail.com for any information or questions you might have for me.
 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Courier+new&color=%23808080&size=40&width=800&duration=6969&lines=Welcome+to+my+profile!)](https://git.io/typing-svg)
 # <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px"> Hi there, I'm Owen